Takakiriy/back-up-local-settings/README.md

 ( [Japanese](./README-jp.md) )

 The `back-up-local-settings` command is to back up and restore `.gitignore` files and other files.
+The backup destination can be the **Git's working directory**, and a commit will be added when the backup is performed.
 You can specify the path of each file to back up.
 Also, you can encrypt before back up.